Sascha37/super-mario-motion/README.md

 - **CSV files** containing:
   - pose label (text)
   - skeleton landmark coordinates
-- No images
-- No video
-- No screenshots
+- No images, video or screenshots are saved

-### Training (After Collecting)
+### Model Training (After Collecting)

-- Collected CSV files are used to train a model
-- The result is **one model file**
+- Collected CSV files are used to train a model, the result is **one model file** in form of a `.joblib` file

 #### What is stored?
 - One trained model file
-- No webcam data
-- No GUI data
+- No webcam or GUI data

 ## License